Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsection{Aggregation Bias}

 We evaluate aggregation bias by plotting the DIR (selection rate, i.e., rate of high activity goals predictions) for different user segments' predictions based on heart conditions, hypertension, joint issues, diabetes, race, BMI, gender, and age.
-Figure~\ref{fig:DIRbaseline} shows the DIR scores for the segments, comparing data and baseline deep learning models.
-Specifically, we utilize two baseline models to capture the notions of ``fairness through awareness'' \cite{dwork2012fairness} and ``fairness through unawareness'' \cite{kusner2017counterfactual}.
+We utilize two baseline models to capture the notions of ``fairness through awareness'' \cite{dwork2012fairness} and ``fairness through unawareness'' \cite{kusner2017counterfactual}.
 In fairness through awareness, fairness is captured by the principle that similar individuals should have similar classification outcomes.
 In our use case, the similarity is defined based on user demographics in the absence of other features.
 In practical terms, the aware model is trained on a feature set that includes protected attributes per user.
-On the other hand, fairness through unawareness is satisfied if no sensitive attributes are explicitly used in the learning process \cite{verma2018fairness}, namely, the unaware model is trained with features excluding protected attributes.
+On the other hand, fairness through unawareness is satisfied if no protected attributes are explicitly used in the learning process \cite{verma2018fairness}.